leggetter/leggetter.co.uk/_posts/2013-01-13-reclaiming-twitter.markdown

   - thoughts
 tags: []
 permalink: /2013/01/13/reclaiming-twitter.html
+thumb: /wp-content/uploads/2013/01/following-count-0.png
+excerpt: "For a long while now I've not been getting as much out of Twitter as I used to.
+There's too much information to take in.
+I've long said that Twitter is throw-away.
+If you miss something then it doesn't matter.
+If it's important then I'll see a retweet or pick up the information from somewhere else. <strong>This is wrong</strong>.
+Just because it's not being retweeted by everybody it doesn't mean it's not a worthwhile update.
+Just because it doesn't get upvoted on Hacker News it doesn't mean that it's not relevant to me."
 ---

 <p>For a long while now I've not been getting as much out of Twitter as I used to.
 There's too much information to take in.</p>